DANS-KNAW/dans-datastation-architecture/docs/index.md

 In the Data Station this repository system is used for depositing, storing and disseminating datasets, as well as creating long-term preservation copies of those datasets.

+#### Workflows

+Dataverse provides event hooks that allow to configure workflows to run just before and after a publication event.
+These workflows can have multiple steps.
+A step can be implemented as part of Dataverse or as an external service (see [External Workflow Step Services](#external-workflow-step-services)).

+The **RDA Bag Export** flow step is implemented in Dataverse and is used to export an RDA compliant bag (also a "Dataset Version Export" or DVE) for each dataset version after publication.
+This exported bag is then picked up by [dd-transfer-to-vault](#dd-transfer-to-vault).

 | Docs                         | Code                                                |
 |------------------------------|-----------------------------------------------------|
 | [Dataverse]{:target=_blank}  | <https://github.com/IQSS/dataverse>{:target=_blank} |